spatie/laravel-permission/README.md

 $role->givePermissionTo('edit articles');
 ```

-You can test if a user has a permission with Laravel's default `can` function:
+Because all permissions will be registered against Laravel's Gate, you can test if a user has a permission with Laravel's default `can` function:

 ```php
 $user->can('edit articles');
 ```

-If you are using a Laravel version lower than 5.2.28, and want a drop-in middleware to check permissions, check out [our authorize package](https://github.com/spatie/laravel-authorize).

 Spatie is webdesign agency in Antwerp, Belgium.
 You'll find an overview of all
 our open source projects [on our website](https://spatie.be/opensource).